dellaert/19F-4476/proj1.md

 1. A zip folder containing:
     * `code/` - directory containing all your code for this assignment
-    * `results/` - directory containing your results (generated by the notebook)
+    * `cutoff_frequencies.txt` - .txt file containing the best cutoff frequency values you found for each pair of images in `data/`.
-    * `data/` - (optional) if you use any data other than the images we provide you, please include them here
+    * `additional_data/` - (optional) if you use any data other than the images we provide you, please include them here
 2. `<your_gt_username>_proj1.pdf` - your report.
 Do <u>not</u> include this in the zip folder!

 Do <u>not</u> use absolute paths in your code.
 Your code will break if you use absolute paths, and you will lose points because of it.
 Use relative paths like the starter code already does.
-Do <u>not</u> turn the `data/` folder in unless you have added new data.
+Do <u>not</u> turn in the `data/` folder.
 Hand in your project as a zip file and PDF through Canvas.
 You can create the zip file using `python zip_submission.py`.

 ## Credits
 Assignment developed by Cusuh Ham, John Lambert, Frank Dellaert, and James Hays based on a similar project by Derek Hoiem.